Placement Experience with ERA - The Next Step

 How has the hands-on experience at TNS helped to consolidate what you have been learning at University?

 Mia: At the moment at University, we've been learning a lot about the exercise precautions and contra-indications.
 This is really being consolidated at The Next Step, as we've seen a lot of high-risk individuals who have a lot of precautions to exercise.

 When we're learning and at Uni, we're just reading information off a book, and you can't really see the advantages or disadvantages of knowing this content and implementing that into exercise programs.

 Whereas at placement, we actually get to see the importance of it and see how to do it and how to make a judgment of what's best for your client for that day.
 And that's something you can't quite experience at Uni, 'cause you're just learning off a book.

-There are plenty more placement opportunities to be accessed through ERA's Allied Health Program.
+There are plenty more placement opportunities to be accessed through ERA’s AHA Program.
 Give yourself the head-start you need and work to gain experience in your chosen industry early on in your university degree.

 The HLT43021 Certificate IV in Allied Health Assistance program is a Nationally recognised qualification that provides the necessary skills and knowledge to work as an Allied Health Assistant (AHA) in hospital, clinic and community work settings.
 For further information on this qualification, view our Program Overview.
 Any reference to ‘ERA’s Cert.
 IV in Allied Health Assistance’, 'ERA's Allied Health Assistance Program', or 'ERA's AHA Program', is to mean HLT43021 Certificate IV in Allied Health Assistance.
 This training is delivered with Victorian and Commonwealth Government funding.
 Eligibility criteria apply.
 This qualification is delivered by Exercise Research Australia Pty Ltd. RTOID: 22490